 A: If you advise us in advance you will be entitled to a makeup lesson, valid for 90 days.
 Please note, failure to advise us of the lesson absence at least 1 hour I advance of the lesson time forfeits your chance to book a make up lesson.

 Q: Can I do a makeup lesson if I miss a class?

-A: Absolutely, at a date and time that suits you.
+A: Absolutely, at a date and time that suits you, for up to 90 days after the lesson is missed.
 You can even use make ups for siblings providing they are in the program, and can do a makeup at either centre.